top of page

 Recovery Slows

-Sleep quality, tissue repair, and inflammation patterns often change during midlife and beyond.
-You can still train hard — but the plan needs to be smarter about volume, intensity, and recovery.
+You can still train hard — the plan just needs to be smarter about volume, intensity, and recovery.

 Why Strength Training Is Essential After 50

-Large position stands and reviews on older adults consistently show that well-designed exercise — especially strength and weight-bearing training — improves physical function, helps preserve independence, and reduces many age-related risks.
+Decades of research consistently show that well-designed exercise — especially strength and weight-bearing training — improves physical function, helps preserve independence, and reduces many age-related risks.
 (Source: American College of Sports MedicineExercise and Physical Activity for Older Adults, Position Stand).

 Strength training can: